bobleesj/cifkit/news/polyhedron-danila-fix.rst

 **Removed:**

 * Remove hard coded data for CIF and Pauling CN12 radius values.
-Retrive them from bobleesj.utils.
+Retrieve them from bobleesj.utils.

 **Fixed:**

-* Catch error for the polyhedron when the volumn cannot be calculated due to flat surface.
+* Catch error for the polyhedron when the volume cannot be calculated due to flat surface.

 **Security:**